maciejmikosik/stork/doc/data.md

-# Data as function #
+# Data #

-In stork, data is encoded as functions.
-This includes everything: enums, structures with fields, collections etc.
+Data structures are encoded as functions.
+This includes: enums, structures with fields, collections etc.

 ### Enums ###